midtown-ai/glossary/glossary/m.md

  See also [M], ...

+# Model Predictive Control Algorithm
+# MPC Algorithm

+ Used in [Look-Ahead Planning] ?

+ See also [M], ...

 # Model Scanning

  A step required in [model threat analysis] when importing open-source models like [LlaMa] , [Falcon] , or others less popular models.